B1SA/HanaTranslator-Src/Readme.md

 ## Special thanks

-Thanks to the SAP Business One development team for his collaboration on publishing this tool.
+Thanks to the SAP Business One development team for his collaboration on getting this tool built and published this tool.